Misfits-Rebels-Outcasts/ShaderMuse/gallery/README.md

 4. Comic Effect - 3
 5. Sinusoidal Gradient - none
 5. Mix - 5, "4"

+Note - Why do some input nodes have "" (double quotes) while some do not?

 #### Gradient Flow
 <img src=GradientFlow.gif width="30%" height="30%">